 Those who are interested in working with industrial metal-cutting tools might want to enroll in a degree program in machine...

 Vending machine technicians check motors, keypads and other mechanisms to ensure proper machine function.
 These professional...

 A computer numerical control (CNC) machinist runs computer-operated equipment to create machine parts, tools and other...

-In this video, you'll learn how to get students started toward success with Education Portal's free courses by familiarizing...
+In this video, you'll learn how to get students started toward success with Education Portal's courses by familiarizing...

 - The Most Engaging Free Courses: Education-Portal.com's People's Choice Award Winner

 - Free Courses with the Best User Experience: Education-Portal.com's People's Choice Award Winner

 - The Most Open Free Courses: Education-Portal.com's People's Choice Award Winner

 - Animal Doctor Career Options: Overview of Jobs and Opportunities